 If you're earning a normal salary in your 20s, you're likely in the 10-12% federal tax bracket.
 That might not feel like a win, but it's one of the most valuable positions in the entire tax code.

-A Roth IRA lets you contribute after-tax money — money you've already paid taxes on — and then never pay taxes on it again.
-Not on the growth.
-Not on the withdrawals.
-Not ever.
+A Roth IRA lets you contribute after-tax money (money you've already paid taxes on) and then never pay taxes on it again, not on the growth and not on the withdrawals.

 The 2026 contribution limit is $7,500.
 If you max it out from age 25 to 65 at 7% returns, you'd have approximately $1.6 million in tax-free wealth.